Skip to main content

 Is Toptal worth the premium price for Flutter developers?

-How much does a Flutter developer cost through Toptal vs alternatives?
+What does a Flutter build cost through Toptal vs a dedicated team?

-Can I hire a dedicated Flutter team, not just one developer?
+Can I get a dedicated Flutter team, not just one freelancer?

-What if I need a developer to start this week?
+What if I need to start this week?

-Geminate matches developers within 48 hours and can start the same week with a paid trial.
-Turing takes 3-5 business days.
-Arc takes 3-7 days.
-Toptal's published average is 48 hours but real-world matching for specialized Flutter roles takes 2-4 weeks.
-Upwork is instant but you handle all vetting yourself.
+Geminate Solutions scopes your product and can start within days, often the same week, on a paid pilot sprint.
+The marketplaces vary.
+Turing takes 3-5 business days, Arc takes 3-7 days, and Toptal's real-world matching for a specialized Flutter role often drags out to 2-4 weeks.
+Upwork is instant, but then you handle all the vetting yourself.

 GET STARTED